Inedo/inedo-docs/Content/BuildMaster/administration/retention-policies.md

 -   **Size** - keep at least the last N MB artifacts/logs

 :::(Warning)
-When using the Count feature please note that it does not count per application.
-If you have a retention policy that is not restricted by app you can end up purging all releases for apps without the most recent builds.
-The count will cause it to only save the last 3 builds of all builds so if all 3 exist in 1 app you will lose all the rest.
-You may want to create a retention policy for every app if you intend using this feature.
+When using the "Count", note this applies across all applications, not per application.
+A policy configured to keep the last 3 builds could keep all 3 from one application while purging older builds from other applications.

+To retain a specific number of builds for each application, create a separate retention policy for each application.
 :::

 In addition, there is an option for the purge **Build Artifacts** type that also purge artifacts from disk that are no longer referenced in BuildMaster.
 This setting ignores any filters that may have been applied and always deletes all orphaned artifacts.